SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 ~~~~~~~~~~

 Ajax is a technology which supports dynamic real-time UI elements such as
 animation and RSS feeds.
-In AJAX-driven web applications, data is
+In Ajax-driven web applications, data is
 retrieved from the application server without refreshing the page.

-*NOTE - INCLUDE A GOOD DEFINITION OF AJAX OFF THE INTERNET.*

 Verifying Results
 -----------------